adabs-urdum/bergfuehrer/wp-content/plugins/zahls-ch-payment-gateway/readme.txt

 == Description ==
 Website: [www.zahls.ch](https://www.zahls.ch)

 With this plugin for [zahls.ch](https://www.zahls.ch) you can easily integrate different payment methods into WooCommerce.
-Accept credit cards and TWINT with just one plugin.
+Accept credit cards, TWINT and PostFinance Card with just one plugin.
 The plugin is and remains free of charge.

 zahls.ch has attractive conditions.
 For testing and for beginners with low volumes, we recommend the starter package, which has no fixed costs.
 For credit card and TWINT transactions you pay 2.9% plus CHF 0.30.
 Our support team offers you a free installation service at info@zahls.ch.